What is a "bank" and why is it important?

 - If you earn $2000, you can allocate no more than 5-10% per game ($100- $200).
 Never borrow money "from your future."

-2. Break the bank into sessions
+2. Break the bank in session

 Crushing rule: